 A Design Thinking Immersion and Conference Like No Other

 Fuse is unlike any other education conference.
 Fuse is a total-immersion experience in design thinking.
-Each summer in June, MVIFI gathers educators, business leaders, social innovators, change agents and dreamers to make an impact while learning more deeply as design thinkers.
+From 2012 to 2017, MVIFI has gathered educators, business leaders, social innovators, change agents and dreamers to make an impact while learning more deeply as design thinkers.

 We believe that design thinking is best learned by doing.